MicrosoftDocs/SupportArticles-docs/support/sql/performance/troubleshoot-high-cpu-usage-issues.md

 ## Step 5: Investigate parameter sensitive issues

-Use the [DBCC FREEPROCCACHE](/sql/t-sql/database-console-commands/dbcc-freeproccache-transact-sql) command to check whether the high CPU issue is fixed.
+Use the [DBCC FREEPROCCACHE](/sql/t-sql/database-console-commands/dbcc-freeproccache-transact-sql) command to check whether the high CPU usage issue is fixed.

 If the issue still exists, you can add a `RECOMPILE` query hint to each of the high CPU queries that are identified in [step 2](#step-2-check-any-possible-queries-that-cause-the-issue).

-If the issue is fixed, the issue can be caused by the parameter sensitive issues (PSP or parameter sniffing issues).
-Then, you can use the following methods to mitigate the parameter sensitive issues.
+If the issue is fixed, it's an indication of parameter sensitive problem (PSP/parameter sniffing issue).
+To mitigate the parameter sensitive issues, you can use the following methods.
 Each method has associated tradeoffs and drawbacks:

 - Use the [RECOMPILE](/sql/t-sql/queries/hints-transact-sql-query#recompile) query hint at each query execution.
 This workaround balances compilation time and increased CPU for better plan quality.
 For workloads that require high throughput, the recompile option is usually not possible.